The History of 7 Tennyson Road, Bath, Somerset

 In July 1902, Frederick began a new venture as a fishmonger and poulterer under the name “Puttick and Sons,” though both sons were minors and not involved.
 The business was short-lived; he was declared bankrupt in January 1903.
 He had kept no financial records, and cited a lack of trade knowledge, setup costs, and insufficient custom for the business’s failure.

 By 1904, the family had moved to 14 Newbridge Road, Bath, and later to 42 Newbridge Hill.
+Both properties were secured by Harriet ahead of their move.
 When the 1911 census was taken, Harriet was working as a boarding house keeper, living with her youngest daughter, Florence, two servants, and one boarder.
 Frederick, who had no occupation, was living in London with his widowed brother Thomas, a former stonemason turned licensee of the Jolly Gardener in Wandsworth.
 Barely three weeks later, on 26th April, Frederick died at his brother’s house, aged 61.

 By 1914—possibly as early as 1912—Harriet and Florence had moved to 7 Tennyson Road.
 Margarette was working as a kindergarten teacher in Kensington and lodging with relatives.
 Frank and Claude had emigrated to New Zealand by 1911 and, when war was declared, both enlisted: Frank joined the Otago Mounted Rifles as a trooper, and Claude the Medical Corps as a private.
 Frank was wounded on 13 July 1915 and returned to New Zealand in 1916.
 Claude was declared unfit for service on 25 June 1916 and also returned.
 He married Mildred Emma READ the following year.